skyway/old-skyway-peer-authentication-samples/README.md

 ### authToken

-The authentication token for the peerId, calculated from the current `peerId`, the current `timestamp`, the `ttl`, and the app `secretkey`.
+The authentication token for the peerId, calculated from the current `peerId`, the current `timestamp`, the `ttl`, and the app `secretKey`.
 You can find the secret key for your app on the developer's dashboard.

 It is calculated using the HMAC-SHA256 algorithm on the string `$timestamp:$ttl:$peerId`, with the secret key for the app.